Opium production in Myanmar: Production

-Opium production is mainly concentrated in Shan and Kachin states, but there has been expansion in other areas.
+Opium production is mainly concentrated in Shan and Kachin states, but there has been an expansion in other areas.
 The decrease in cultivation noted in 2024 was uneven.
-With most states seeing declines from 2023, some, notably Chin and Kayah, saw increases on the previous year.
+With most states seeing declines from 2023, some, notably Chin and Kayah, saw increases from the previous year.
 Compared to 2023, Shan State showed the largest decrease in absolute terms of cultivated hectares (down by 1,500 hectares, or 4%).
 North and South Shan states also saw decreases (4% and 9%, respectively), but East Shan showed a 10% increase from 2023.
 Kachin, Chin and Kayah states saw estimated increases of 10%, 18% and 8%, respectively.
 Shan continued to be the major cultivating state, accounting for about 88% (39,700 ha) of the overall opium poppy area.
 The state's sub-regions of South, North, and East Shan accounted for 45%, 22% and 20% of total cultivation in 2024, respectively.
 Kachin State accounted for 6% (2,800 ha), and Chin and Kayah States together for 3% (1,350 ha).

-In spite of the intensifying shift towards synthetic drug production in Myanmar, specifically methamphetamine in the Golden Triangle, organized crime groups still generate substantial profits from the business of trafficking heroin within Southeast Asia.
+Despite the intensifying shift towards synthetic drug production in Myanmar, specifically methamphetamine in the Golden Triangle, organized crime groups still generate substantial profits from the business of trafficking heroin within Southeast Asia.

+According to the latest UNODC report, Opium production in Myanmar has reached the highest level ever, as the cultivated area rose about 17% in a year to just over 53,000 hectares.
+This makes Myanmar the main global source of illegal opium.
+The report claims that the civil war, the collapsed economy, and higher opium prices bring farmers to turn to Opium growing.

 Drug movement

-Prior to the 1980s, heroin was typically transported from Myanmar to Thailand, before being trafficked by sea to Hong Kong, which was and still remains the major transit point at which heroin enters the international market.
+Before the 1980s, heroin was typically transported from Myanmar to Thailand, before being trafficked by sea to Hong Kong, which was and remains the major transit point at which heroin enters the international market.
 In the 21st century, drug trafficking has circumvented to southern China (from Yunnan, Guizhou, Guangxi, Guangdong) because of a growing market for drugs in China, before reaching Hong Kong.

 The Burmese economy and opium

-The prominence of major drug traffickers have allowed them to penetrate and permeate other sectors of the economy of Myanmar, including the banking, airline, hotel and infrastructure industries.
-Their investment in infrastructure have allowed them to generate more profits, facilitate drug trafficking and money laundering.
+The prominence of major drug traffickers has allowed them to penetrate and permeate other sectors of the economy of Myanmar, including the banking, airline, hotel and infrastructure industries.
+Their investment in infrastructure has allowed them to generate more profits, facilitate drug trafficking and money laundering.

 Due to the ongoing, rural-based insurgencies within Myanmar, many farmers have little alternative but to engage in opium production, which is used to make heroin.
 Most of the money earned from opium sales go into the drug barons' pockets; the amount left is used to sustain the livelihood of the farmers.
 Economic specialists indicate that recent trends in growth have the potential to widen the gap between the rich and the poor in the country, empowering politically powerful criminal rackets at the expense of democracy.